-The lease shall be executed by the head of household, spouse, and by an authorized representative of the PHA, prior to admission.
+The lease shall be executed by the head of household, spouse, any other adult (18 years and older), and by an authorized representative of the PHA, prior to admission.

 The head of household is the person who assumes legal and financial responsibility for the household and is listed on the application as head.